IBE160/SG-Awesome-like-KI/docs/project-plan.md

       - [x] /run-agent-task sm *validate-story-context {prompt / user-input-file}
       - [ ] /run-agent-task dev *implement-story {prompt / user-input-file}
       - [ ] /run-agent-task dev *validate-story {prompt / user-input-file}
+      - [ ] Manuell test i brukergrensesnittet, prompt: "I want to do a manual test of the features we just implemented in this story.
+Please guide me through how I can open the application in a browser without opening the interactive shell in this conversation, i.e. opening a different terminal and typing npm run dev.
+And then explain the steps to verify the features."
     - [ ] /run-agent-task sm *epic-retrospective {prompt / user-input-file}